diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_2/US230/readme.md

 ---
 **Dependencies/References:**

-- US211 - As Administrator, I want to be able to register users of the backoffice\
+- US211 - As Administrator, I want to be able to register users of the backoffice.\
 The CRM Collaborator must be registered before a show request is created

-- US220 - As a CRM Collaborator, I want to register a customer, and that the system automatically creates a customer representative for that customer\
+- US220 - As a CRM Collaborator, I want to register a customer, and that the system automatically creates a customer representative for that customer.\
-To create a Show Request, a customer is needed.
+To create a Show Request, a customer is needed

 - This US needs the customer is already in the system before starting to execute